 There are other things, but those are what I’m excited about.
 Yes, other programs have had these features for years, but I don’t use those programs, I use Reason for the meat of my production/sound design – So it’s a big deal for people like me

-Who else is excited for this release?
+Who else is excited about this release?